cyberark/conjur/policy-guide.md

   public_keys:
   - ssh-rsa AAAAB3NzaC1yc2EAAAAD...+10trhK5Pt kgilpin@laptop

-- !user
+- !group
-  id: bob
+  id: ops
-  public_keys:
-  - ssh-rsa AAAAB3NzaC1yc2EAAAAD...DP2Kr5QzRl bob@laptop

 - !grant
-  role: !group security_admin
+  role: !group ops
-  member: !member
-    role: !user kevin
+  member: !user kevin
-    admin: true
+{% endhighlight %}

+### Group

+A group of users and other groups.

+When a user becomes a member of a group they are granted the group role, and inherit the group’s privileges.
+Group members can be added with or without “admin option”.
+With admin option, the member can add and remove members to/from the group.

+Groups can also be members of groups; in this way, groups can be organized and nested in a hierarchy.

+#### Attributes

+* **id**

+### Example

+{% highlight yaml %}
+- !user alice

+- !user bob

+- !group
+  id: ops

 - !grant
-  role: !group operations
+    role: !group ops
+    members:
+    - !user alice
-  member: !user bob
+    - !user bob
 {% endhighlight %}

 # Servers, Apps, Containers and Code

-This section uses a simple example.
-It's an infrastructure which is composed of two layers: an application layer and a database layer.

-The database has a password, which can be accessed by the application.

 ## Host

+A server, VM, script, job, or container, or any other type of coded or automated actor.

+Hosts defined in a policy are generally long-lasting hosts, and assigned to a layer through a `!grant` entitlement.
+Assignment to layers is the primary way for hosts to get privileges, such as access to variables.

+Hosts can authenticate using `host/<id>` as the login and their API key as the credential.
+When a new host is created, it's assigned a randomly generated API key.
+The API key can be reset (rotated) by an administrative user if it is lost or compromised.

+#### Attributes

+* **id**

+### Example

+{% highlight yaml %}
+- !layer webservers

+- !host
+  id: www-01
+  annotations:
+    description: Hypertext web server

+- !grant
+  role: !layer webservers
+  member: !host www-01
-{% include policy-element.md element=site.data.policy.host %}
+{% endhighlight %}

 ## Layer

-Host are organized into sets called "layers" (sometimes known in some other systems as "host groups").
+Host are organized into roles called "layers" (sometimes known in some other systems as "host groups").
 Layers map logically to the groups of machines and code in your infrastructure.
-For example, a group of servers or VMs can be a layer; a cluster of containers which are performing the same function (e.g. running the same image) can also be modeled as a layer.
-A script which is deployed to a server can be a layer.
-And an application which is deployed to a PaaS can also be a layer.
+For example, a group of servers or VMs can be a layer; a cluster of containers which are performing the same function (e.g. running the same image) can also be modeled as a layer; a script which is deployed to a server can be a layer; an application which is deployed to a PaaS can also be a layer.
+Layers can be used to organize your system into broad permission groups, such as `dev`, `ci`, and `prod`, and for granular organization such as `dev/frontend` and `prod/database`.

 Using layers to model the privileges of code helps to separate the permissions from the physical implementation of the application.
 For example, if an application is migrated from a PaaS to a container cluster, the logical layers that compose the application (web servers, app servers, database tier, cache, message queue) can remain the same.
+Also, layers are not tied to a physical location.
+If an application is deployed to multiple clouds or data centers, all the servers, containers and VMs can belong to the same layer.

 ### Example